TheLimePixel/bento/features.md

 - [Basic Functions](features.md#basic-functions)

-Functions themselves can be passed around.
+Functions themselves can be passed around as objects.
 To achieve this, there are function types which are represented in the format `(Type1, Type2, ...
 TypeN) -> Result`.

-Functions, getters and setters can be passed in by just using their path.
+Functions and properties can be passed around by just using their paths.
 Functions can also have the `this` parameter captured by using the access operator and not using parentheses.

 Values of function types can be called as regular functions.